keymetrics/app-playground/README.md

 $ pm2 start app.js
 ```

+## Link PM2 with Keymetrics

 Create a new Bucket on Keymetrics : [https://app.keymetrics.io/#/bucket/new](https://app.keymetrics.io/#/bucket/new)

-And follow the steps indicated on Keymetrics